 - Cash refund: This would be the only true “risk-free” bet, where if your first bet loses, you will be refunded 100% in cash, which you can then withdraw as if nothing ever happened.
 This is a rare sight to see, but has been offered by a few online sportsbooks in the U.S. market.

-- Site credit refund: Site credit refunds are very player-friendly (if the first bet loses), as the site credit can be wagered in any denomination, and plays the same as cash, meaning that the bet + profit is paid out on winning bets.
+- Site credit refund: Site credit refunds are very player-friendly (if the first bet loses).
+The site credit can be wagered in any denomination, and plays the same as cash, meaning that the bet + profit is paid out on winning bets.

 - Free bets (that can be broken down): Typically, when taking advantage of a risk-free bet, you may make a larger bet than you typically would, knowing that you have some insurance that if you lose you get a shot at winning your money back.
 When you can break a $500 free bet into 5 equal $100 bets, it gives you a better chance to bank a few winners in there.

 - One-time free bet: Once again, if you take advantage of the risk-free bet promotion, you may be betting bigger than you are usually comfortable with.
-The one-time free bet refund is basically a chance to win your money back, not turn any profit as the free bets only pay out the profit on winning bets.
+The one-time free bet refund is basically a chance to win your money back, not turn any profit as the free bets may only pay out the profit on winning bets, not including the free bet stake.

 5. Welcome match bonus (rollover heavy)